-(c) Tax Risks
+(b) Tax risks

 Tax system in the Republic of Serbia is undergoing continuous amendments.
-Tax period in the Republic of Serbia is considered to be open in the five-year period.
+Tax period in the Republic of Serbia is open in the five-year period.
 In different circumstances, tax authorities could have different approach to some issues, and could detect additional tax liabilities together with related penalty interest and fines.
-The Company's management believes that tax liabilities stated in the accompanying financial statements are fairly presented.
+The Company's management believes that tax liabilities recognized in the accompanying financial statements are fairly presented.